SatyaDhoni005/random-password-generator/README.md

 - Practice **Python fundamentals**
 - Learn to work with **strings, lists, loops, and randomness**
-- First step toward building real-world AI tools

 ---

 ##  License

-Open-source and free to use for learning and personal projects.
+This project is open-source and free to use.

 ---